Commitment to the scheme

 Do you have to be ready to take on a Kickstart Placement straight away?

-No, the scheme is open to us from now until December 2021 - the last bids will be December with placements needing to be completed by June 2022.
-DWP processes can be protracted and at times unpredictable in length, so we are strongly advising every potential employer to apply through us at the soonest possible time.
+The scheme is currently open until December 2021 - the last placements will commence in December and be completed by June 2022.
+DWP processes can at times unpredictable in length, so we are strongly advising every potential employer to apply through us at the soonest possible time.
 You can state a start date for any time between now and the end of the funding period (December 2021) so you don't have to be ready to host a placement immediately even if you apply though us now.

 Is there a limit on how many placements an employer can take on?